Are you looking to deploy effective malware detection and analysis capabilities for your security team?

 This brings two major drawbacks.
 The first is that it is difficult for IT security departments to build their defense infrastructure when they do not understand the extent to which their cyber security solution is protecting them.
 The second is the loss of control over what data is actually sent to the vendor (event logs, file hashes, files, etc.), which poses a privacy problem.

 A different approach is to use a malware analysis platform to augment the capabilities and the capacity of an existing IT security team.
-A malware analysis software is designed to detect malware and provide security analysts with the information to better understand the behaviour, origin and potential impact of a malware sample.
-By combining the use of multiple tools and techniques in a scalable manner, an organization can automate the most common malware detection and analysis tasks, enforce a certain methodology.
+Malware analysis software is designed to detect malware and provide security analysts with the information to better understand the behavior, origin and potential impact of a malware sample.
+By combining the use of multiple tools and techniques in a scalable manner, an organization can automate the most common malware detection and analysis tasks and enforce a standardized methodology.
 It allows more efficient operations, so that the team can focus its usually most scarce resources, the humans with high levels of expertise, on the most sophisticated workloads.

 A solution of this sort does not seek to replace an IT security team with opaque technology from a single provider but rather to help them be more efficient and able to handle the increasing workload volume.

 The benefits offered by such a solution: